Evidence on: Induction or Cesarean for a Big Baby

-Assumption #1: Big babies are at higher risk for getting their shoulder stuck (shoulder dystocia).
+Assumption #1: Big babies are at higher risk for getting their shoulders stuck (shoulder dystocia).

-One of the main concerns with big babies is shoulder dystocia (“dis toh shah”), which is defined as when shoulders are stuck enough that the care provider has to take extra physical action(s) to help get the baby out.
+One of the main concerns with big babies is shoulder dystocia (“dis toh shah”).
+Shoulder dystocia is defined as when shoulders are stuck enough that the care provider has to take extra physical action(s), or maneuvers, to help get the baby out.

-One of the reasons that care providers have a fear of shoulder dystocia is because if the baby experiences an injury, this type of injury is a common cause of litigation.
+One of the reasons that care providers have a fear of shoulder dystocia is because if the baby experiences an injury during or after shoulder dystocia, this type of injury is a common cause of litigation.
 In a study carried out at the University of Michigan, researchers found that half of all parents whose children were being treated for shoulder dystocia-related injuries were pursuing litigation (Domino et al. 2014).

 How often does shoulder dystocia occur?
 Researchers who combined results from ten studies found that shoulder dystocia happened to 6% of babies who weighed more than 4,000 grams (8 lbs., 13 oz.) versus 0.6% of those who were not big babies (Beta et al. 2019).
 When babies weighed more than 4,500 grams (9 lbs., 15 oz.), 14% experienced shoulder dystocia.

 It’s interesting to note that people with high blood sugar levels during pregnancy are at increased risk of shoulder dystocia during birth even when the baby is not big.
-This is because weight can be distributed differently on a baby when the pregnant person has high blood sugars.
+This is because weight can be distributed differently on a baby when their gestational carrier has high blood sugars.
 Problems are more likely to occur if the baby’s head size is relatively small compared to the size of its shoulders and abdomen (Kamana et al. 2015).

 Although big babies are at higher risk for shoulder dystocia, at least half of all cases of shoulder dystocia happen in smaller or normal sized babies (Morrison et al. 1992; Nath et al. 2015).
 This is because overall, there are more small and normal size babies born than big babies.
 In other words, the rate of shoulder dystocia is higher in bigger babies, but the absolute numbers are about the same with bigger and smaller babies.
 Unfortunately, researchers have found that it is impossible to predict exactly who will have shoulder dystocia and who will not (Foster et al. 2011).

-Because at least half of shoulder dystocia cases occur in babies that are not big, and we can’t predict who will have a shoulder dystocia, this means that shoulder dystocia will always be a possibility during childbirth, unless women are not allowed any vaginal births and all babies are born by Cesarean.
+Because at least half of shoulder dystocia cases occur in babies that are not big, and we can’t predict who will have a shoulder dystocia, shoulder dystocia will always be a possibility during childbirth.
+That is, the risk can only be eliminated if all babies are born by Cesarean.
 Because requiring everyone to have a Cesarean is unethical and impractical, it is important for health care providers to train for the possibility of a shoulder dystocia.

 Other resources on resolving shoulder dystocia:

 - There are ways care providers can help prevent and manage a shoulder dystocia.
-For more information, read by Midwife Thinking.
+For more information, read this article on shoulder dystocia by Midwife Thinking.

-- Click here for a free training course from the United Kingdom about shoulder dystocia.
+- Click here for a PowerPoint from a shoulder dystocia training course from the United Kingdom.